elianaaperezz/zip-unzip/README.md

-# csci2271-a7-template
+# Zip and Unzip
-An assignment to implement a less simple version of zip and unzip.
+Project in C to compress and decompress files.
 # zip-unzip